skyhoshi/Eamon-CS/Documentation/CustomAdventureTemplate/README.txt

 8. Compile the entire solution - you should now have an adventure .dll file in the System\Bin directory

 9. You can now edit your adventure using EamonDD and play it using EamonMH

+	a.
+The adventure requires one Module record and at least one Room record to be playable